vpolaris/Podman-Vaultwarden/README.md

 ## Acces
-you can access by default to the vault via https://vault.bitwarden.lan or the domain nameyou provided
+you can access by default to the vault via https://vault.bitwarden.lan or the domain name you provided

 ## Manage the container